 Since 2004, the Occupational Health Internship Program (OHIP) has played a crucial role training, mentoring, and inspiring a new generation of occupational safety & health (OSH) professionals as well as providing worker organizations and unions resources to strengthen their health and safety efforts.
-OHIP is housed within the Association of Occupational and Environmental Clinics (AOEC) and has training sites across the country including: the San Francisco Bay Area, Los Angeles, Chicago, Boston, DC, and New York City.
-New sites for 2019 include: Hartford (CT), Cincinnati (OH), Paducah (KY), Las Vegas, and Philadelphia.
+OHIP is housed within the Association of Occupational and Environmental Clinics (AOEC) and has training sites across the country.
+2024 OHIP sites will be listed on the student application.

 Each year OHIP receives hundreds of applicants with a wide variety of backgrounds and experiences and admits roughly 25 student interns each summer.
-Since the first group of interns were admitted to the program in the summer of 2004, 306 OHIP interns have been placed with 107 community-based organizations and unions to work on 164 occupational health and safety projects in 23 locations across the country and U.S. territories.
+Since the first group of interns were admitted to the program in the summer of 2004, 392 OHIP interns have been placed with 136 community-based organizations and unions to work on 205 OSH projects in 30 locations across the country and U.S. territories.

-Many OHIP alumni have gone on to work in health and safety at different worker agencies and organizations and credit their OHIP experience as having an influence on their academic and career paths.
-See results from a 2015 survey that evaluated the impact of OHIP on alumni.
+Many OHIP alumni have gone on to work in health and safety at different worker agencies and organizations and credit their OHIP experience as influencing their academic and career paths.
+See results from a 2020 survey that evaluated the impact of OHIP on alumni.

 In addition to core support from the NIOSH TPG, OHIP receives financial support from different labor organizations, occupational and environmental agencies, and private donors which has been crucial to the expansion of the program across the country.